 If you would like us to search the above records or any other type of records the service costs £15, which you will need to pay when making your request.
 Please complete the online archives research form (opens in new window).

 If you need a longer search or a lot of research you should employ a record searcher.
-The following document is a list of local record searchers:
+The following external websites may help you:

 The archives and local studies service is in the Treasure House building in Champney Road, Beverley.
 The Treasure House is a one-stop centre for heritage and information services.